MattScheid/Getting_and_Cleaning_Data_Programming_Assigment/README.md

 __Variables Description__

-* The measurements (X) in the dataset are sensor signals measured with waist-mounted smartphone from 30 subjects.
+* The measurements (X) in the dataset are sensor signals from Samsung smartphones.
 * The activities (Y) indicates activity type the subjects performed during recording.

 __Code Explaination__